Non-homogeneous locally free actions of the affine group: Introduction

 \section{Introduction}

 Let $\GA$ be the group of orientation preserving affine transformations of the real line.
-The main theme of this paper is a classification of locally free actions of $\GA$ on closed three-dimensional manifolds In 1979, Ghys \cite{Gh0} showed that any volume-preserving action is smoothly conjugate to a homogeneous one.
-Existence or non-existence of non-homogeneous actions was open for thirty years.
-In this paper, we give a complete classification of actions up to smooth conjugacy.
-As a corollary, there {\it exists} a non-homogeneous one.
+In 1979, Ghys \cite{Gh0} showed that any volume-preserving locally free $\GA$-action on a closed three-dimensional manifold is smoothly conjugate to a homogeneous action.
+It is natural to ask whether the assumption on an invariant volume is removable or not, and it was open for almost thirty years.
+In this paper, we give a classification of locally free $\GA$-actions on closed orientable three-dimensional manifolds up to smooth conjugacy.
+As a corollary, there {\it exists} an action with no invariant volume.